SamboyCoding/Cpp2IL/README.md

 Due to, well, very much forseen circumstances, we are in the process of rewriting most of cpp2il from the ground up over in the development branch.

-As such, bug fixes, and new updates, are likely to be sparse until the work is done, which I expect to be sometime in January 2022.
+As such, bug fixes, and new updates, are likely to be sparse until the work is done, which ~~I expect to be sometime in January 2022~~ will be when it will be, basically.

 ### Need Help?
 Join [the discord](https://discord.gg/XdggT7XZXm)!